 ACCESS: ♦♦♦ – From the main car park, it is a walk of slightly under a one mile, along the coastal path.
 The walk is easy going, although getting down from the embankment at the tower requires climbing down some large rocks, which can be difficult for some people.

 TYPE: – Fossils are found in the foreshore exposures of Carboniferous Limestone.
-The limestone is fairly soft and so is easy to break open.
-However, excellent weathered fossils are easier to spot on the surface.
+Being an SSSI, fossils can only be collected from the loose weathered material, which are easy to spot on the surface.